Rismosch/advent_of_code_2025/README.md

     mkdir puzzle_input

 Copy your puzzle inputs as files into this folder.
-1 file for the input of 1 day.
+One file for the input of one day.

 A puzzle input file must have the format as below.
 Notice how the file has no extension: